ayoubserti/ruru/documentation/database.md

  Caches:
    - multiple kind of caches: table cache, query cache, index page cache,..
    - table cache: implemented at the level of storage engine, it allows reducing IO operations, it must be threadsafe
-                  - StoreCache is split into multiple segment, every segment refer to a file portion
+                  - CacheStore is split into multiple segment, every segment refer to a file portion
+                  - Segment define start and end position in the file
+                  - Segment load all the data portion

+Tests:
+ - prepare a test battery
+ - no regression tests
+ - merge request testing
+ -